Legislative leaders reflect on session

 ALBANY, N.Y.
-(NEWS10) -New York State’s legislative session wrapped up early this morning.
+(NEWS10) — New York State’s legislative session wrapped up early Friday morning.
 Democratic leaders in the Assembly and Senate touted their accomplishments as the legislative session came to a close.

 “While we achieved so much through the budget process, we have also continued to pass groundbreaking legislation at an unprecedented pace,” said NYS Senate Majority Leader Andrea Stewart-Cousins.